AnyChart/docs.anychart.com/Maps/Color_Range.md

 {sample}Maps\_ColorRange\_17{sample}

 And if you define all four padding values, you'll be able to change the distance between the colorrange and both map and its field borders.
-Note that

 ```
 	// set the colorRange padding